39 Conversion Rate Optimization (CRO) Tools Used by Experts

 It’s not your average testing tool.
 It’s a complete experimentation platform and here are some of its features:

 Bio: Erin Weigel delivers impactful, user-centric products and tells stories about how she does it.
 She’s got lots of experience testing designs at Booking.com, where she worked as a Principal Designer.
-She’s currently writing a book on conversion design—how to use customer-centered design techniques and A/B testing to drive business growth.
+She’s currently writing a book on conversion design—how to use customer-centred design techniques and A/B testing to drive business growth.
 Check out the book’s progress on her blog.

-Convert is an all out A/B testing tool that covers just about any kind of test you want to do…
+Convert is an all-out A/B testing tool that covers just about any kind of test you want to do…

-On top of that, all the results of your testing are put into easy-to-read format through their reporting system.
+On top of that, all the results of your testing are put into an easy-to-read format through their reporting system.
 From there you can draw your analyses, build hypotheses and perform further testing.